Suzanne3690/TheyHadNames/ThereWereMothers.md

 ## [17] "Ajaiay's infant (10mths)"   "Ahjarme's child"            "Ahkenhaybay's child"        "Ego's child (11mths)"
 ```

 Only the first 20 names of 270 offspring are shown.
-The full list of names is given in ![Appendix A][].
+The full list of names is given in [Appendix A][AppA].
 The above strings are stripped of unwanted characters, leaving the name of the mother:

 ```r